Lawn & Garden Care – Greener World

 Plants need the proper balance of nutrients to grow and stay healthy.
 In order to have a thick, healthy lawn that can fight off weeds and withstand drought conditions, proper feeding, watering, and timely cutting are necessary.
 Fertilizer ensures your lawn has all the nutrients, in the proper amounts, it needs to grow.

 If you are left with extra fertilizer at the end of the season, you can use it, share it, or store it.

-Best practices for lawn and garden care advise feeding your lawn every other month beginning in April after the ground is no longer frozen and stopping before the first frost in the fall.
-A lawn fed three to four times a year develops a deep root system to resist heat, drought, and wear.
-It also develops thick green top growth to naturally resist weeds, disease, and insects.
+Feed your lawn every other month beginning in April.
+A lawn fed three to four times a year develops a deep root system to resist heat, drought and wear.
+It also develops thick green top growth to naturally resist weeds, disease and insects.